 How to analyze the Trader’s Journal

-During first 2 weeks, I recommend evaluating your journal in the following way:
+During the first 2 weeks, I recommend evaluating your journal in the following way:

-Look at the «Compliance with the system» field and compare it with the result.
+Look at the “Compliance with the system” field and compare it with the result.
 Most likely, if you take trades over a long period, where you note non-conformity to your system, there will be more unprofitable transactions.
-Sooner or later, observing this dynamic, you will come to the conclusion that non-conformity to your system results in losses.
+Sooner or later, observing this dynamic, you will conclude that non-conformity to your system results in losses.
 Unfortunately, most often this only makes the trader follow his plan.
 Few people learn from words.

-Compare the fields of «emotional state» and «compliance with the system.» Most often, non-compliance results from the wrong emotional state at the moment of opening a trade.
-Connecting these facts, we come to the conclusion that if you feel that you are in a bad emotional state, it is better to skip a trade.
+Compare the fields of “emotional state” and “compliance with the system.”
+Most often, non-compliance results from the wrong emotional state at the moment of opening a trade.
+Connecting these facts, we conclude that if you feel that you are in a bad emotional state, it is better to skip a trade.
 It is very difficult to do this, but if you do it on a demo account, as I recommend, the learning period will not result in financial losses for you.